 You can also upgrade from the Azure portal.

 When the upgrade is complete, you can verify that you're patched by running the following command:

 kubectl get nodes -o wide

 If all of the nodes list docker://3.0.4 in the Container Runtime column, you have successfully upgraded to the new release.

-Note that GPU-based nodes don’t support the new container runtime yet.
-We’ll provide another service update when a fix is available for those nodes.
+Note that GPU-based nodes don't support the new container runtime yet.
+We'll provide another service update after a fix is available for those nodes.